 We have limited access to the capital markets to raise funds.
 The capital markets have been unpredictable in the recent past for development stage radiopharmaceutical and other biotechnology companies and unprofitable companies such as ours.
 In addition, it is generally difficult for development-stage companies to raise capital under current market conditions.
 The amount of capital that a company such as ours is able to raise often depends on variables that are beyond our control.
 As a result, we may not be able to secure financing on terms attractive to us, or at all.
 If we are able to consummate a financing arrangement, the amount raised may not be sufficient to meet our future needs.
 If adequate funds are not available on acceptable terms, or at all, our business, including our technology licenses, results of operations, financial condition and our continued viability will be materially adversely affected.

-We are highly dependent on the regulatory and commercial success of Iomab-B
+We are highly dependent on the clinical, regulatory and commercial success of Actimab-A, Iomab-ACT and other pipeline candidates which we may never achieve